Marcin-L-Szczepanski/test-blockchain-js/README.md

 Defining what a block in a blockchain looks like by creating class called Block.

 There are 5 elements in a block:
-- index - position of a block in the chain
 - nonce - a number that is being changed in the process of mining in order to find a valid hash
 - transactions - e.g. details for transactions (how much money was transfered, who was the sender and receiver)
 - timestamp - when the block was created